Indecent ExposureMeet the team

 - Urination in public

-DPP Law’s specialist sexual harassment solicitors are experienced in handling cases wherein an individual has charged with indecent exposure.
-If you have suitable evidence, we may be able to help you prove that:
+DPP Law’s specialist criminal defence solicitors are experienced in handling sexual offence cases of any natures.
+If you are facing an allegation for indecent exposure and have suitable evidence, we may be able to help you prove that:

 - Any incidents of self-exposure were accidental, or